 - Align your skills to the company’s core needs.

 Need help crafting and marketing your resume?
 CareerOneStop’s Resume Guide is a comprehensive, free online tool that will walk you through the entire process.

 Tips for Applying in Person

 Although it’s rare to apply in person these days, there may be times when applying in person is your best option – for example, if you are applying to a retail or restaurant job.
-Career Options offers a glimpse at some things to do when you apply in person.
+Here are some tips for applying in person.